fouladi/sup/README.md

 extra letters) to Latin (roman) characters.
 It uses an many-to-one mapping between an Arabic character and its roman correspond.
 I call the target format SUP (Simple UniPers).
-I got this idea after reading about UniPers in Wikipedia.
+I got this idea after reading about UniPers in `Wikipedia`.

-The Persian (in Arabic script) is written from right to left and the Latin scripts the other wayi round.
+The Persian (in Arabic script) is written from right to left and the Latin scripts the other way round.
 This script converts words as they come in.
 If the order is not correct, an next algorithm should change the order of words in a paragraph.